 Another study (6) found that having more particulates (the fine powder that turns into coffee sludge) also helped to increase the overall caffeine content.

 As you add your water to your ground coffee, it spreads across the grounds, and CO2 starts to bubble out, this process is called the “coffee bloom.”
 Once the grounds are fully saturated the hot water will start to dissolve the compounds found in the roasted cells of the coffee beans.

 Most of the delicious compounds will dissolve in water more readily than the nasty ones, so make sure to add enough water to get the good stuff to dissolve, but, not too much that your coffee tastes bad.

 Finally, Osmosis will start to drag those compounds out of the coffee grounds and into the water bringing with it all of those great flavors into your coffee pot.

-Coffee geeks will tell you that manual pour over coffee brewing methods such as the Chemex or the Hario V60 is far better than automatic coffee brewers.
+Coffee geeks will tell you that manual pour-over coffee brewing methods such as the Chemex or the Hario V60 are far better than automatic coffee brewers.
 This is true when brewing coffee the manual way you have much more control over the brewing process and can tweak things on the fly like how much water gets added and when.

 Plus, pour-over methods continuously replenish the coffee grounds with fresher water, which makes the brewing process go faster.
 The water is manually poured in an all-in-one stream, instead of the shower-head-like contraption typically found in your auto-drip coffee maker.